 The first time I ever dressed in drag was as Prince in Purple Rain.
 I continued the tradition annually to dress up in my icon’s most well-known looks.
 Every time I draw on my mustache and apply my winged eyeliner, purple eyeshadow, and smooth lip balm – I think to myself, “this is what Prince would do.”

-It resembles the gender signs for female and male.
-There is also resemblance to the Ancient Egyptian ankh symbolizing eternal life.
-I read that Prince saw this symbol during a deep meditation and drew it out in vivid detail based on his vision.
+It resembles the gender signs for females and males.
+There is also a resemblance to the Ancient Egyptian ankh symbolizing eternal life.
+I read that Prince saw this symbol during deep meditation and drew it out in vivid detail based on his vision.
 A symbol was born and will always be a sign of androgyny, gender fluidity, freedom, and self-love.

 Prince celebrated sex through his provocative lyrics on sexual ecstasy and pleasure.
 His songs include real sounds of lovemaking with well-known lovers.
 He stated that the vibration from the electric guitar kept him looking young.
 It was the fountain of youth according to Prince.
 His music expressed his love for his guitar, women, and sex.

 Prince was the ultimate fantasy.
 In The Sex of It he talks about the complexity of the woman he is pursuing and how it feels like she just wants him for the sex.
 “The sex of it.”

 His songs are anthems of pleasure, fantasy, and sexual empowerment.
 Here is a compilation of some of his sexiest lyrics:

 With my tongue in the crease, baby I go ’round